ertugrulozvardar/CS391-ReactProject/README.md

 This project aims to provide a lightweight React application for movie theaters with functionalities such as movie adding removing for admins and seat reservation for customers.

+## Some known bugs:

+After adding a movie to the localstorage and moving to the Movies page, please refredh the page to see the movies.
+We tried to put images for the saloons but had some problems with saving images to localstorage using base64, thats why we deleted the related codes and not used them.
+Some inputs were not resetted after submitting the add movie form.
+Some of them are resetted but there is a problem with the text inputs.

 ## Usage Scenarios:

 ### Case I (Add Movie)